-This quarter, New York City Economic Development Corporation (NYCEDC) was paid over \$133,000 in reimbursement requests.
-There is still a pause on all Water Street work due to the Pandemic.
-NYCEDC cannot register a contract with its Construction Manager J. Pizzarusso Landscaping Corporation (JPL) until OMB issues a restart.
-A contract with HUD passdown language between JPL and NYCEDC will be provided to LMDC in the near future.
+This quarter, OMB issued authorization for the project to restart.
+NV5 (Design Team) met with the New York City Economic Development Corporation (NYCEDC) and Techno (Resident Engineer) to discuss project acceleration opportunities.
+NYCEDC is in the process of registering the contract with its Construction Team J. Pizzarusso Landscaping Corporation (JPL).
+A contract with HUD pass down language between JPL and NYCEDC will be provided to LMDC in the near future.
 To date, over \$265,000 has been paid to Minority and/or Woman Business Enterprises for the NYCEDC portion of work in the grant.
-This project was originally scheduled for completion by June 2021 but was delayed due to procurement issues that have since been resolved but is now on hold and further delayed due to the current Pandemic.
+This project was originally scheduled for completion by June 2021 but was delayed due to procurement issues that have since been resolved and the ongoing Pandemic which resulted in a further delay of nearly one year.
+Construction is slated to begin in the Spring of 2021 and the project is anticipated to be complete by late Fall 2022.

-This Report Period Cumulative Actual Total / Expected
+This Report Period Cumulative Actual Total / Expected Total Total of Linear feet of Public 0 3800/3800

-Total Total

-of Linear feet of Public 0 3800/3800